Kazanz/NBA_PBP/README.md

 ### Database connection

 By default this will connect to/create a sqlite3 `demo.db` database in the current working directory.
-You can override this by settings the `NBA_DB_URI` environment variable.  *May require additinoal packages or drivers*.
+You can override this functionality by setting the `NBA_DB_URI` environment variable.  *May require additional packages or drivers*.

 Ex: `export NBA_DB_URI="mysql://user:pass@host/db"`

 ## Realtime data

-This currently writes the realtime boxscore and uPER of each player data from the end of game 7 of the NBA finals between Cleveland and Goldenstate to the `PER_data` table.
+This currently writes the realtime boxscore and uPER of each player from the end of game 7 of the NBA finals between Cleveland and Goldenstate to the `PER_data` table.

 1. `python realtime.py`